droonga/droonga.org/reference/plugin/adapter/index.md

 This method receives a [`Droonga::OutputMessage`](#classes-Droonga-OutputMessage) wrapped outgoing message.
 You can modify the outgoing message via its methods.

-This receives messages only meeting both following requirements:

- * It is originated from an incoming message which was processed by this adapter itself.
- * It matches to the `output_message.pattern`.

-Other messages are ignored.

 In this base class, this method is defined as just a placeholder and it does nothing.
 To modify outgoing messages, you have to override it by yours, like following: